-- 5. Maintain a minimum GPA of 3.0 with no course grade lower than a B- - 6.
-Submit a topic for the final dissertation and gain approval from the Dissertation Advisor - 7.
-Complete all MDiv equivalency courses (if applicable)
+- 1. Maintain a minimum GPA of 3.0 with no course grade lower than a B- - 2.
+Submit a topic for the final dissertation and gain approval from the Dissertation Advisor

-When these steps have been completed, the DMin program director will present a report and recommendation to the resident DMin faculty for consideration of the student's qualifications for candidacy.
 Students advanced to candidacy continue in the program.
 Students not advanced to candidacy are given specific guidelines for reevaluation.
-The doctor of ministry office will notify students of their status following the second year of the program.
+The Doctor of Ministry office will notify students of their status following the second year of the program.